Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

 In this work we pursue an alternative route to classify fermionic SPT(fSPT) phases in 2D.
 Following previous works on bosonic SPT phases, to characterize fSPT phases we introduce \textit{extrinsic} defects carrying symmetry fluxes into the fSPT state.
 The classification is obtained by studying the topological properties of the defects, such as their fusion rules and braiding statistics.
 Similar ideas have proven to be quite successful in classifying bosonic SPT phases in 2D~\cite{LevinGu_arxiv2012, ChengPRL2014, BBCW, HungPRB2014}.
-The mathematical objects that classify 2D fSPT phases can be summarized as three group cohomologies of the symmetry group: $H^1(G,\mathbb{Z}_2)$, $BH^2(G,\mathbb{Z}_2)$ and $H^3(G,\mathrm{U}(1))$. $H^1(G,\mathbb{Z}_2)$ which one-to-one corresponds to the $\mathbb{Z}_2$ subgroups of $G$, classifies fSPT phases with Majorana edge modes. $BH^2(G, \mathbb{Z}_2)$ has been derived in the group super-cohomology classification~\cite{GuSuperCoho} and we clarify its physical meaning as the projective representations carried by fermion-parity fluxes. $H^3(G,\mathrm{U}(1))$ is the well-known classification of bosonic SPT phases~\cite{Chen_science}.
+The mathematical objects that classify 2D fSPT phases can be summarized as three group cohomologies of the symmetry group: $H^1(G,\mathbb{Z}_2)$, $BH^2(G,\mathbb{Z}_2)$ and $H^3(G,\mathrm{U}(1))$. $H^1(G,\mathbb{Z}_2)$ classifies fSPT phases with unpaired Majorana edge modes. $BH^2(G, \mathbb{Z}_2)$ was previously derived in the group super-cohomology classification~\cite{GuSuperCoho}, and we clarify its physical meaning as the fractionalized symmetry quantum numbers carried by fermion-parity $\pi$ fluxes.
+Finally, $H^3(G,\mathrm{U}(1))$ is the known classification of bosonic SPT phases~\cite{Chen_science}. {To gain more physical intuition for the above results, let us consider the simplest case with $G=\mathbb{Z}_2$ which has a $\mathbb{Z}_8$\cite{Gu_2013,KapustinFSPT,Freed2014} classification.
+In this case, $H^3(\mathbb{Z}_2,\mathrm{U}(1))=\mathbb{Z}_2$ gives the classification of bosonic SPT phases when all fermions form bosonic moleculars/spins; $BH^2(\mathbb{Z}_2,\mathbb{Z}_2)=\mathbb{Z}_2$ classifies the fractionalized $\mathbb{Z}_2$ quantum numbers carried by fermion-parity $\pi$ fluxes; and finally $H^1(\mathbb{Z}_2,\mathbb{Z}_2)=\mathbb{Z}_2$ indicates whether the $\mathbb{Z}_2$ symmetry fluxes carry unpaired Majorana zero modes or not.
+All together, there are $8$ fSPT phases and further analysis suggests a $\mathbb{Z}_8$ group structure.}

 \newsection{Generalities} First of all, let us clarify the meaning of the symmetry group $G$ in a fermionic system.
 A fundamental symmetry of fermionic systems that can never be broken is the conservation of total fermion parity, denoted by $\mathbb{Z}_2^f$.
 In addition to this symmetry, we assume the system has an on-site symmetry group $G$.
 The total symmetry group of the system is actually $\mathbb{Z}_2^f\times G$~\footnote{In this definition we exclude symmetries such as the $\mathrm{U}(1)$ symmetry of fermion number conservation, of which $\mathbb{Z}_2^f$ is a subgroup.}.
 For most of our paper we assume $G$ is unitary and finite.
 We will consider anti-unitary time-reversal symmetry in the end.